 The components of the tong commonly manipulated or requiring control input are painted green, and are safe for continuous handling.
 Areas painted yellow are designated as hazardous areas, and contact with those areas must be avoided during operation.
-Always wear all personal protective equipment (PPE) specified by established HSE guidelines.
+Always wear all Personal Protective Equipment (PPE) specified by your company's HSE policy, and follow all of your company's safety guidelines.

-ALWAYS WEAR APPROVED PERSONAL PROTECTIVE EQUIPMENT (PPE) WHEN OPERATING HYDRAULICALLY-POWERED EQUIPMENT.
+ALWAYS WEAR APPROVED PERSONAL PROTECTIVE EQUIPMENT (PPE) WHEN OPERATING HYDRAULICALLY POWERED EQUIPMENT.